rudderlabs/rudder-transformer/.github/pull_request_template.md

 Write a brief explainer on your code changes.

-## Please explain the objectives of your changes below:
+## Please explain the objectives of your changes below

 Put down any required details on the broader aspect of your changes.
 If there are any dependent changes, **mandatorily** mention them here